AndrewEsenin/Dynamic_Triangulation_Documentation/README.md

 **Visibility Through Objects**
-To make the path visible through other objects, enable this option in the material settings:
+To make the mesh visible through other objects, enable this option in the material settings:

 ![SPT_10](https://github.com/AndrewEsenin/Simple_Path_Tracer_Documentation/assets/150374215/a640201d-6d6a-47ce-9297-289032150479)